-- "FOR" the election of Dr. Peter Farrell, Joseph E. Payne, Andy Sassine, James Barlow, Dr. Edward W. Holmes, Dr. Magda Marquet and Dr. Jing L. Marantz to the Board; - "FOR" the Say on Pay Proposal; - · "FOR" the Plan Proposal, and - · "FOR" the option of once every three years as the preferred frequency with which stockholders are provided an advisory vote on executive compensation; and - "FOR" the ratification of the appointment of E&Y as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
+- · "FOR" the election of Dr. Peter Farrell, Joseph E. Payne, Andy Sassine, James Barlow, Dr. Edward W. Holmes, Dr. Magda Marquet, Dr. Jing L. Marantz and Dr. John H. Markels to the Board; - · "FOR" the Amendment Proposal; and - · "FOR" the Say on Pay Proposal; - "FOR" the ratification of the appointment of Deloitte as our independent registered public accounting firm for our fiscal year ending December 31, 2024